Islandora/documentation/docs/contributing/committers.md

 If they accept, then do:

-1. Add to Committer team of GitHub Islandora organization ??
+1. Add to the Islandora 8 Committer team of the Github Islandora organization.
-2. Add to Committer team of GitHub Islandora-Labs organization ??
+2. Add to Committer team of GitHub Islandora-Labs organization
 3. Add to islandora-2x-committers google-group
 4. Add to committers wiki page: Islandora 8 Committers (this page)
 5. Announce the new committer ([template/committerAnnounce.txt](https://raw.githubusercontent.com/Islandora/documentation/master/docs/contributing/templates/committerAnnounce.txt))